kata-ai/kata-platform-docs/docs/tutorial/bot-studio.md

 #### Make intent `yesno`

-In the 20th step, we already made NLU containing confirmation yes and no. The NLU will be used at this stage.
+Previously, we already made NLU containing confirmation yes and no. The NLU will be used at this stage.
 In order to understand confirmation statement from a user, you can create an intent to accommodate entries that use NLU `yesno` classifier.

 First of all, we will create an intent for the keyword `yes`